Need to get in touch with us?

 How many proteins should I feed?

 As many as possible!
 Dogs thrive on protein, especially working dogs.
 Because Benyfit Natural raw dog food is nutritionally balanced and made with human-grade, ethically sourced and protein-rich meat, you can be sure your dog will get enough.
+Aim to feed a variety of at least 4 proteins per week.
 If your dog has a sensitive tum, some proteins can be hard to digest which is why we have a Sensitive range.

 What are the benefits of raw dog food and raw feeding?

 The benefits are almost too many to list.
 But they include improved life expectancy, better skin, joints, teeth and coats, as well as help to overcome digestion problems, constipation, diarrhoea, weight issues (overweight and underweight), and also as a way to balance temperament and energy levels.
 Why?
 Because this is the food they were meant to eat in nature.
 Read about the Raw Benefits for more details.